-IMPORTANT NOTE TO WHOM IT MAY CONCERN: POLAR BOREALIS MAGAZINE IS NOT A COMMERCIAL ENTITY OR A BUSINESS.
+IMPORTANT NOTE TO WHOM IT MAY CONCERN: POLAR BOREALIS MAGAZINE AND POLAR STARLIGHT MAGAZINE ARE EACH NEITHER A COMMERCIAL ENTITY NOR A BUSINESS.

-POLAR BOREALIS Magazine is a non-profit semi-professional SF fiction magazine which costs nothing and is free to anyone who wants to read it.
+POLAR BOREALIS Magazine is an Aurora Award-winning non-profit semi-professional SF fiction magazine which costs nothing and is free to anyone who wants to read it.
 No income is derived from distribution of this online non-profit magazine, nor is any income derived from any ads contained within its pages.
 All ads are placed at no charge to the advertiser.
 Polar Borealis Magazine is strictly a private hobby publication.

-NEVERTHELESS POLAR BOREALIS IS A PAYING MARKET FOR CANADIAN AUTHORS AND ARTISTS, albeit for sums less than SFWA standards, which is why POLAR BOREALIS is deemed “semi-professional” rather than “professional” by definition.
+NEVERTHELESS BOTH POLAR BOREALIS AND POLAR STARLIGHT ARE PAYING MARKETS FOR CANADIAN AUTHORS AND ARTISTS, albeit for sums less than SFWA standards, which is why POLAR BOREALIS is deemed “semi-professional” rather than “professional” by definition.
 All contributors are normally paid shortly after signing their contract and before publication.

 So, if you want to read the latest issue, simply go to Current/Back Issues, click on it, and open the appropriate file.
 Download if you like.
 It’s free.